yukigiusy/My-researches/index.md

 # 👋 Hi, I'm Giusy!

 I'm a Master's graduate in **Financial Risk and Data Analysis** from Sapienza University.
-I’m passionate about stochastic models, machine learning, and the mathematics of financial markets.
-My work bridges theory and practice.
+I’m passionate about voatility models, machine learning and AI, the mathematics of financial markets and programming languages.
+My work bridges financial theory and practice for a comprehensive analysis of the world.

 ---